tejasrao97/Docker_shell_task/README.md

 2. Docker-compose file : This docker-compose file is used to set up a mongoDB container which is linked to a mongo-express container with the help of bridge network in the host machine.

-   a) Before bringing up the compose file, create a new directory named MongoDB inside the /root directory to make sure that the host machine is mapped locally with the volume present inside the MongoDB container.
+   a) Before bringing up the compose file, create a new directory named MongoDB inside the /root directory so hat the host machine will be mapped locally with the volume present inside the MongoDB container.

    b) The username and password for the Mongo-Express UI are:-
       Username : AT&T